if you go into the woods, fun in the woods, fun woodland activities for you and your child

 Explore more

 A trip to the woods tends to bring out children's adventurous side, so put them in old clothes and sturdy boots and let them climb trees and jump in muddy puddles.
 As your little explorer becomes more intrepid, seek out new woodland activities – how about geocaching, dam-building, campfire cooking, a night hike or a camping trip?
-Children's bushcraft and forest chool sessions are becoming increasingly popular, so find out what's going on in your area.
+Children's bushcraft and forest school sessions are becoming increasingly popular, so find out what's going on in your area.

 Further information: